n0krashy/BestBuy-API-Playground/README.md

 # BestBuy-API-Playground
-BestBuy API playground is developed using Java programming language, RestAssured and TestNG
+###### BestBuy API playground is developed using Java programming language, RestAssured, TestNG and Lombok.

-Test scripts can be found and run under
+Test scripts can be found and run under [java](src%2Ftest%2Fjava) test sources root.